jimburton/scrabble/chapters/Chapter5.md

                     >>= toggleTurn <&> (, MoveResult w (map wordPutToWord (w:aw)) [] i)
 ```

-Finally for the code in this chapter, we need to begin a new AI
+Finally for the code in this chapter, we need to begin a new game
-game.
-This is very similar to the previous `newGame` function but the
+against the computer.
+This is very similar to the previous `newGame`
-second player is generated by the library.
+function but the second player is generated by the library.

 ```haskell